-By default, just deleting files doesn’t overwrite the data, and it could still be recovered.
+Merely deleting files doesn’t overwrite the data, so it could still be recovered.
 Tools like Drive Wiper actually overwrite all of the unused space on your hard drive with random data to completely remove all traces of what had been stored there before.

 That’s about as good as you can get using this approach.